slerman12/Help-me/Conv-is-all-you-need.md

 Convolution is all you need :ballot_box_with_check:

 > I sent this to my advisor and our XRD group, and he never replied or mentioned it again.
-His students were always thrilled with my ideas (and I gave many, many — like many — as they can all agree).
+His students were always thrilled with my ideas (and I gave many, many — like many — as they can all agree, and I appreciate their appreciation and their consistent support).